-Kaden Gicker is an Administrative Associate at Freedman Consulting, LLC, where he supports the Vice President for Operations and Finance, the Director of Talent Acquisition, and the Operations and Administration Manager, with office management, technical support for staff, financial bookkeeping, and scheduling.
+Kaden Gicker is the HR & Operations Associate at Freedman Consulting, LLC, where he supports the Vice President for HR, DEIB & Operations, the Director of Talent Acquisition, and the HR & Operations Manager, with office management, technical support for staff, general administration, and scheduling.

 Prior to joining Freedman Consulting, Kaden worked as an intern in the office of Congresswoman Lois Frankel of Florida, where he supported legislative and constituent services staff develop constructive policy and stay connected with the constituent community.
 Kaden also worked as a writer and researcher for the sister-publications Prison Legal News and Criminal Legal News, produced by the prisoner-rights organization Human Rights Defense Center.
 There he contributed to both publications’ monthly periodicals, researching stories of police misconduct and abuse within the prison system, and wrote monthly collections of those stories for publication.
 Kaden also conducted research for cover stories about major issues within the criminal justice system, such as the efficacy of forensic sciences.
 Before that, Kaden worked as an archival intern at the Smithsonian Institution’s Hirschhorn Museum and Sculpture Garden.

 Kaden graduated summa cum laude from the Honors College at George Mason University in Fairfax, Virginia, where he earned a BA in English.
 During his time at university, Kaden was admitted as a member of National Society of Collegiate Scholars in recognition of his record of academic achievement.